 - Character– I love that I wasn’t walking through a long corridor with identical doors and rooms like a standard hotel.
 The Ridge Hotel’s attention to detail with artwork all over the walls was the perfect

-- Local– I loved getting to explore a new neighborhood around The Ridge Hotel!
-I found a few great restaurants such as Violet and Tré right around the corner.
-(Definitely not on my own, luckily I’m friends with a few locals who pointed me in the right direction.)
+- Local– Getting to explore a new neighborhood around The Ridge Hotel was great!
+I found a few delicious restaurants such as Violet and Tré right around the corner.
+(Albeit, not on my own, luckily I’m friends with a few locals who pointed me in the right direction.)

-- Off the Beaten Path– Instead of staying in Times Square like I usually do with my family, I loved the change of scenery and exploring a new part of NYC!
-If you’ve been there once or twice and would like to see a new side of the city, The Ridge Hotel is for you.
+- Off the Beaten Path– Instead of staying in Times Square like I usually do with my family, the change of scenery was perfect for exploring a new part of NYC!
+If you’ve been to the city once or twice and would like to see a new side of it, The Ridge Hotel is the way to go.

 - Cozy– I hate traveling alone.
 I have always had my dogs by my side at home, I can only think of a few nights when they weren’t there to be my guards.
 So, a massive, empty, bare-walled hotel room is the last thing that I want.
-I love my cozy homey room in The Ridge Hotel.
+My room at The Ridge Hotel was cozy and homey!

-- Community Spaces– I love a good view on a rooftop, and one thing I found consistent in my research was that many of the boutique hotels had great community spaces and rooftops.
+- Community Spaces– Rooftop views are the best, and one thing I found consistent in my research was that many of the boutique hotels had great community spaces and rooftops.
 The Ridge Hotel’s rooftop was the perfect stop after dinner to see the city that never sleeps at night!